DataDog/integrations-core/go_expvar/README.md

 ## Setup
 ### Installation

-The Go Expvar check is packaged with the Agent, so simply [install the Agent][2] anywhere you run Go services whose metrics you want to collect.
+The Go Expvar check is packaged with the Agent, so [install the Agent][2] anywhere you run Go services whose metrics you want to collect.

 ### Configuration
 #### Prepare your Go service